thunderbird89/esf/stories/story-knock-knock.md

 The AI's response was immediate, its voice calm and precise despite the chaos.

 > "Connected.
-Subverting systems—please stay near the device.
+Subverting systems - please stay near the device.
 Fire control accessed.
 HARBINGER, connect through me."

 There was a moment of silence.
 Then another voice filled the channel, deeper, resonant, carrying an edge of something that might have been predatory satisfaction.